 The author of this blog is Jean L. Cooper, Genealogical Resources Specialist at the University of Virginia Library.
-Working with her on research is Brendan P. Fox.
-Our last project was the Index of Students of the University of Virginia, 1825-1874 (Shortwood Press, 2011), which listed the names of over 9,000 men who attended the University of Virginia between the years of 1825 and 1874.
+This blog is based on the Index of Students of the University of Virginia, 1825-1874 (Shortwood Press, 2011), which listed the names of over 9,000 men who attended the University of Virginia between the years of 1825 and 1874.

 After working on the Index, it seemed logical to follow up by delving deeper into the biographies of the early students of the University.
 Rather than wait until all of the biographies are completed, we’d like to share some of the very interesting people we’re discovering as we find them.